Wagge4/project-one/README.md

 <h1>Testing</h1>
 There has been a lot of testing done to the website, and it is now working as intended, after lots of bug fixing.
 I faced a lot of bugs regarding GitHub.
 For example when I one day tried to push the save to GitHub and I got an error, and the solution to it was to restart the workspace.
 I thought that was a strange bug.
+There was also a bug where I could not open port 8000 to see my live progress in a browser, all it said was "Failed to expose".
+I called the tutor for help after trying for a long time to solve it myself, both by help from Google and from my Slack friends.
+It turned out that it was just GitPod playing games for some reason, and all I had to do was to add "8000" to my existing URL and it worked.
+That was also strange to me.
+Of course I had a lot of problems with missing one letter here and there, which broke the page, but that's fixed with a quick overview of the code so those problems are no big deal.

+<h2>Validator Testing</h2>
+HTML:
+<li>There were no errors when testing the website using the official W3C validator.</li>
+CSS:
+<li>There were no errors when testing the website using the official Jigsaw validator.</li>

+<h1>Deployment</h1>
+This website was deplyoed to GitHub Pages.
+These are the steps I used to do so:
+<li> </li>